 The Catch is close to the point of lowest boat velocity of the stroke cycle, due to the reverse of the rower’s mass and its consequent momentum change.
 Most rowers are taught that maximum power application should be the focus at the beginning Catch phase of the rowing stroke when the blade first meets the water.
-In actuality quickness (vertical speed of entry) must first and foremost be focused on.
+In actuality quickness (vertical speed of entry) must first and foremost be the focus.
 Only after the blade is fully immersed in the water does the dynamically moving boat then result in a mechanically favorable oar angle that can be used to apply maximum power.
-Any effort before this point results in slippage if the blade is not fully engaged with the water.
-If the blade is fully engaged with the water, but is in a mechanically disadvantageous position, then high force can be applied, but will not move the boat.
+Any effort before this point results in slippage if the blade with the water.
+If the blade is fully engaged with the water but is in a mechanically disadvantageous position, then high force can be applied, but will not move the boat.
 The result is wasted internal energy by the rower with no work being done; in other words an isometric exercise.
-The point is that the rower must be patient and wait until he, or she is in a mechanically favorable position to apply maximum pressure.
+The point is that the rower must be patient and wait until he or she is in a mechanically favorable position to apply maximum pressure.

 The drive portion of the stroke, which is when the oars are in the water propelling the boat is always less than 1/2 the total stroke cycle time, (except for very brief sprinting periods over 40 strokes per minute when drive time it is roughly equal to recovery time).
 Potential energy is saved during the drive phase and will be released as kinetic energy at the release.
 This explains why maximum boat velocity is achieved during the recovery while the oars are out of the water.
 Kinetic Energy = (½ Mass x Velocity²)

 Highest Boat Speed Achieved On the Recovery: